hubtype/botSON/source/index.html.md

 This field contains an array of all the states of the bot.

 When the bot enters a state, the first thing it does is to update the context, then it writes all the outputs (if any) and finally wait for a user input (if defined).
+Finally, it jumps to the state defined in the `next_step` expression.

 ```json
 {